francescogerardomarra/its/modulo26/4_security.md

 If the provided password matches the stored hashed password, authentication is successful, and the user is granted access to the requested resource.

 ### Explanation:
-- `InMemoryUserDetailsManager` stores user credentials and roles in memory.
+- `InMemoryUserDetailsManager` stores user credentials in memory.
 - `passwordEncoder().encode("password")` encodes passwords before storing.

 ## Authentication with JDBC